The Steel City

 Pittsburgh is an internationally recognized city, known for its research and industry, world-class medical facilities, corporate headquarters, cultural community and professional sports teams.

-Over 290,000 people work in the Pittsburgh region's tech-related industries, and their ranks continue to grow.
+Over 310,000 people work in the Pittsburgh region's tech-related industries, and their ranks continue to grow.
 Low costs of living, networking opportunities, small business accelerators, and an innovative community make the city appealing to entrepreneurs and start-ups.
-Pittsburgh is emerging as a city of makers that The Atlantic calls "one of the liveliest technology ecosystems in the country."
+Pittsburgh is a city of makers and innovators.

 Robotics and software engineering lead the way.
-The city is home to Google, Uber, Disney Research, Intel and Apple offices and a budding ecosystem of tech startups including Duolingo, Modcloth and 4Moms, all of which have Carnegie Mellon roots.
-With two of the country's largest hospital systems, Pittsburgh's also a hub for health care tech where startups like Apollo Neuro and Ocean Genomics can thrive.
+The city is home to Google, Uber, Intel and Apple offices and a budding ecosystem of tech startups including Duolingo, Modcloth and 4Moms, all of which have Carnegie Mellon roots.
+With two of the country's largest hospital systems, Pittsburgh's also a hub for health care tech, where startups like Apollo Neuro and Ocean Genomics can thrive.